Breathe Sleep Center Blog

 April 1, 2026

 If you’ve been skimping on sleep, you may have built up what’s known as sleep debt, the difference between the sleep your body needs and the sleep you’re actually getting.
-Whether it’s late nights, early mornings, inconsistent schedules, or sleep apnea, many people find themselves trying to “catch up” on rest.
+Whether it’s late nights, early mornings, or inconsistent schedules, many people find themselves trying to “catch up” on rest.
 But how long does it really take to recover?

 Slumbering Smiles: How Does Napping Impact Sleep Apnea?